 Totally unique experience – though the faint hearted (such as myself) may not get much in the way of sleep.
 Maybe drink more mead?

 2. Top 10 YHAs - Treyarnon

-Location, location, location and a lovley glass walled cafe mean a silver medal is awarded to Treyarnon Bay YHA.
-Perched on a clifftop overlooking a surfing bay and a cold-as-ice huge tidal rock pool, with al fresco benching for the better days – top drawer of YHAs.
+Location, location, location and a lovely glass walled cafe mean a silver medal is awarded to Treyarnon Bay YHA.
+Perched on a Cornish clifftop overlooking a surfing bay and a cold-as-ice huge tidal rock pool, with al fresco benching for the better days – a top drawer YHA.